durango-ruby-school/takeaways/README.md

 2. Make any changes in the database.yml to have it work with your system.
 3. `cp .env-example .env`
 4. Make the appropriate environment variable changes if needed
+5. `rake db:setup` to set up your database

 ## Environment Variables